HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-expanding-blockchain-with-sidechains.md

 A key component of the cross-chain transfer protocol are *withdraw certificate*.
 They are containers in which all backward transfers from a sidechain that happen within a given time period - the *withdraw epoch* - are grouped and broadcast to the mainchain collectively.
 Every sidechain needs a mechanism to generate valid withdraw certificates.
 Each sidechain also needs to define a proof system so the mainchain can verify incoming backward transfers.
 We'll get to proof systems shortly.

 There is great freedom in the design of a Horizen-compatible sidechain.
-However, we do provided a reference implementation for a sidechain consensus protocol named Latus to make life easier on developers willing to build on Horizen.
+However, we do provided a reference implementation for a sidechain consensus protocol named Latus, based on IOHKs [Ouroboros protocl](https://eprint.iacr.org/2016/889.pdf) to make life easier on developers willing to build on Horizen.
 A detailed description of the Latus construction is out of scope for this article.
 We refer the interested reader to our [Zendoo paper](https://www.horizen.global/assets/files/Horizen-Sidechain-Zendoo-A_zk-SNARK-Verifiable-Cross-Chain-Transfer-Protocol.pdf) to learn more about Latus.

 ### Modifications of the Mainchain Protocol

-In order to allow the deployment and use of sidechains a few modifications to the mainchain protocol are necessary.
+In order to allow the deployment and use of sidechains in a Bitcoin based blockchain, some modifications to the mainchain protocol are necessary.

 - First, and most importantly, a mechanism to verify incoming *Withdraw Certificates* is needed.
 - Second, a special type of transaction is introduced to deploy a sidechain.